ham2k/app-polo/NOTES.md

 * QRZ Lookups.
 Results are properly capitalized, instead of being randomly all uppercase or mixed case.

 * Settings for accounts and credentials work with password managers

+---

+Testers

+Jim - N5JGE — 2024-02-29 "I did two quick SSB activations this morning / afternoon using Ham2K as my only logger."
+  First activation other than KI2D